jimmo/micropython/docs/library/uctypes.rst

 Defining structure layout
 -------------------------

-Structure layout is defined by a "descriptor" - a Python dictionary which encodes field names as keys and other properties required to access them as associated values::
+The structure layout is defined by a "descriptor" - a Python dictionary which encodes field names as keys and other properties required to access them as associated values::